Accounts with financial institutions

 Balance of state

 That part of each Australian state or territory not defined as capital city.
-Balance of state estimates for Northern Territory are regarded as too unreliable to publish separately since they exclude collection districts defined as very remote or Indigenous Communities which account for a significant proportion of the population.
-All of the Australian Capital Territory is defined as capital city for this publication.
+Balance of state estimates for Northern Territory are regarded as too unreliable to publish separately since they exclude collection districts defined as very remote which account for a significant proportion of the population.
+All of the Australian Capital Territory is defined as capital city for this survey.

 A certificate of ownership of a specified portion of a debt.
 May be issued by a government agency or private corporation to individuals or companies and usually bears a fixed interest rate of return on investment.